Reading

 Uplifting Prayers to Light Your Way — Sonia Choquette

+This is probably my favorite that I turn to regularly.
 A gentle companion offering simple prayers and reflections for everyday moments.
 I’ve returned to this book during seasons when words felt hard to find, and I needed a soft way to re-enter gratitude, trust, and openness.
+I will hold the book in hand and ask what I need to hear today before flipping through the pages and stopping at a page.

 Healing Through the Dark Emotions — Miriam Greenspan